drekka/Alchemic/WhatIsDI.md

  * They are almost impossible to swap out because the variable storing them in the class is usually completely inacccessible.
 This makes testing very difficult.
  * If you discover later that you need more than one instance, it can be lot more work to refactor a singleton into a non-singleton pattern.

-My general opinion is - *Use [singletons](https://en.wikipedia.org/wiki/Singleton_pattern) sparingly and only  where you really **need** them.*
+My general opinion is - *Use [singletons](https://en.wikipedia.org/wiki/Singleton_pattern) sparingly and only  where you really __need__ them.*

 ### Dependency Injection

 The [Dependency Injection (DI)](https://en.wikipedia.org/wiki/Dependency_injection) pattern dictates that the dependencies of a class should be injected into it from elsewhere.
 DI is a core part of [Inversion of Control (IoC)](https://en.wikipedia.org/wiki/Inversion_of_control).
 There are a number of significant advantages to using DI:

-* The code no longer has to know where to get dependencies from.
+* The code no longer has to how to obtain it's dependencies from.
 * The code will work regardless of whether a dependency is a singleton or one of many objects.
-* Testing is easier because dependencies can be [mocked out](https://en.wikipedia.org/wiki/Mock_object) to provide controlled test scenarios.
+* Testing is easier because dependencies can be [mocked out](https://en.wikipedia.org/wiki/Mock_object) to provide controlled test scenarios prior to injecting.
 * Refactoring becomes simpler because there are fewer places in the code that need change.

 In Objective-C terms, dependencies can be injected via 3 methods: **method arguments**, **initializer arguments** or by setting **properties**.

 #### Method arguments

-In this form of DI dependencies are passed as arguments to the methods that need them.
+In this form of DI dependencies are passed as arguments to each method.

 *RemoteControl.m*